Contents hide

 Scare Quotes:

-Quotation marks are used to indicate irony, skepticism, or to distance the writer from a term or phrase.
+Quotation marks are used to indicate irony, scepticism, or to distance the writer from a term or phrase.

 Example: The “rules” of the game were constantly changing.